kovacsv/occt-import-js/README.md

 - `content`: The file content as a `Uint8Array` object.
 - `params`: Triangulation parameters as an object, can be `null`.
+  - `linearUnit`: Defines the linear unit of the output.
+Possible values: `millimeter`, `centimeter`, `meter`, `inch`, `foot`.
+Default is `millimeter`.
+Has no effect on brep files.
+  - `linearDeflectionType`: Defines what the linear deflection value means.
+Default is `bounding_box_ratio`.
+Possible values:
+    - `bounding_box_ratio`: The `linearDeflection` value contains a ratio of the avarage bounding box.
+    - `absolute_value`: The `linearDeflection` value contains an absolute value in the unit defined by `linearUnit`.
-  - If the value is `null`, the triangulation density is calculated automatically based on the bounding boxes of elements.
+  - `linearDeflection`: The linear deflection value based on the value of the `linearDeflectionType` parameter.
+  - `angularDeflection`: The angular deflection value.

-  - If the value is not `null`, the object can have two number values, `linearDeflection` and `angularDeflection`.
-You can find more information about these values [here](https://dev.opencascade.org/doc/overview/html/occt_user_guides__mesh.html).
+You can find more information about deflection values [here](https://dev.opencascade.org/doc/overview/html/occt_user_guides__mesh.html).

 ### Use from the browser